Matthew Scully

 Matthew Scully (born March 30, 1959) is an American author, journalist, and political writer who has also written on animal welfare.

 Early life

-Scully was born in Casper, Wyoming and lived his childhood throughout Colorado, Ohio, and New York,.
+Scully was born in Casper, Wyoming and lived his childhood throughout Colorado, Ohio, and New York.
 He attended Arizona State University in the 1980s.
 He married Emmanuelle Boers in 1998.
-And in 2008 when Matthew was working for Sarah Palin in the McCain campaign.
-After John McCain lost to Barack Obama, they moved back to Los Angeles, California.
-Then in 2013 they moved to a Suburb of Phoenix, Arizona and currently live there.
+In 2008 when Matthew was working in the McCain campaign, John McCain lost to Barack Obama, afterwards in 2013, they moved from Los Angeles, California, to a Suburb of Phoenix, Arizona where they currently live.

 Career

 Scully worked as a speechwriter in the 2000 presidential campaign, and served as a special assistant and senior speechwriter for President George W. Bush from January 2001 to August 2004.
 He also wrote speeches for vice-presidents Dan Quayle, Dick Cheney, and Mike Pence.
 Governor Robert P. Casey of Pennsylvania, and Bob Dole.

 In an article in The Atlantic, Scully accused former White House chief speechwriter Michael Gerson of wrongfully taking credit for speeches written by Scully and other members of President George W. Bush's speechwriting team.
 Scully served as literary editor of National Review and has written for The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, The Atlantic Monthly, and The American Conservative.